James O'Connor (footballer, born 1979): Club career

-O'Connor was born in Dublin and joined English club Stoke City in 1996 after being spotted by the club's Irish base scouts.
+O'Connor was born in Bray and joined English club Stoke City in 1996 after being spotted by the club's Irish base scouts.
 He made his debut in the 1998–99 season before becoming a regular in the team in 1999–2000.
 He scored eight goals in 55 appearances as Stoke reached the play-offs where they lost to Gillingham although he did play in the 2000 Football League Trophy Final where Stoke beat Bristol City 2–1 and his performances during the season earn him the player of the year award.
 He played 54 times in 2000–01 for Stoke scoring ten goals as they again failed in the play-offs losing to Walsall.
 He played in 50 matches in 2001–02 as Stoke finally won promotion via the play-offs, beating Brentford 2–0 in the 2002 Football League Second Division play-off final.
 He played 47 times in 2002–03 helping Stoke avoid relegation before he turned down the offer of a new contract.

 He moved to West Bromwich Albion in summer 2003 for a fee of £250,000 and made his debut in the 4–1 defeat to Walsall.
 He spent a successful three-month loan spell with Burnley in 2004–05.
 That season he made only two substitute appearances for West Bromwich Albion and moved to Burnley permanently to pursue first-team football, signing on transfer deadline day in 2005 for a £175,000 fee where he became a popular player with the fans.